 But it’s not all extreme chutes and iconic lines when skiing in the US, intermediates will be happy here too.
 Especially when you throw in neighbouring Alpine Meadows, which shares a lift pass and brings the combined acreage to 6,000 of powder fun.
 Palisades Tahoe ski resort is small but perfectly formed, with some choice après bars and stunning lake views.

 Arguably the most famous of all the American ski resorts.
 No list of the 10 best ski resorts in the USA would be complete without mention of Vail.
 A behemoth in every sense of the word, its world-class ski terrain covers 5,239 acres of easily accessible and appropriately adventurous skiing.

 On the Front Side of the mountain you’ll find lots of cruising groomers and trails among the trees.
 However, it’s the Back Bowls where Vail really earns its stripes.
 Powder days in Blue Sky Basin are hard to beat, and the ski area becomes a vast playground of glades, bowls and steep chutes.
 The sprawling town of Vail is always buzzing.
 Even during the day as many visitors come for the excellent shopping, bars and restaurants alone.
 But why you’d choose not to ski here is beyond us.

 And that slope-side accommodation?
 Book into Ski Trails Condominiums and you’ll be right on the trails, ready to go first thing.
-Opt instead to stay in the village and there’s a ton of convenient options, plus lots of family-friendly activities and après events.
+Opt instead to stay in the village and there’s a ton of convenient options.
+Plus, lots of family-friendly activities and après events.

+That concludes our list of the best American ski resorts.
 To discuss which of the best ski resorts in the USA is right for your next ski holiday, speak to our team of ski experts.
 Call us on 020 7471 7700.